uhm-descartes/uhm-descartes.github.io/_pages/training/data-science.md

     Interdisciplinary pathways to applied data science addressing critical challenges of climate change, health epidemics, data security, and societal injustice with data, facts, and truth.
 ---

-Data Science training is motivated by national and Hawai‘i needs and the increasing diversity of careers for graduate students across various disciplines, including engineering, social sciences and computer science.
+DESCARTES Data Science training is motivated by national and Hawai‘i needs and the increasing diversity of careers for graduate students across various disciplines, including engineering, social sciences and computer science.
 Students conducting research in data science from